taiyipan/drlevn/README.md

 - Robots described via URDF (mobile manipulators like [Fetch](http://docs.fetchrobotics.com/), fixed-base arms like [Franka](https://www.franka.de/),quadrupeds like [AlienGo](https://www.unitree.com/products/aliengo/)),
 - Rigid-body mechanics (via [Bullet](https://github.com/bulletphysics/bullet3)).

-The design philosophy of Habitat is to prioritize simulation speed over the breadth of simulation capabilities.
-When rendering a scene from the Matterport3D dataset, Habitat-Sim achieves several thousand frames per second (FPS) running single-threaded and reaches over 10,000 FPS multi-process on a single GPU.
-Habitat-Sim simulates a Fetch robot interacting in ReplicaCAD scenes at over 8,000 steps per second (SPS), where each ‘step’ involves rendering 1 RGBD observation (128×128 pixels) and rigid-body dynamics for 1/30sec.

-Habitat-Sim is typically used with [Habitat-Lab](https://github.com/facebookresearch/habitat-lab), a modular high-level library for end-to-end experiments in embodied AI -- defining embodied AI tasks (e.g. navigation, instruction following, question answering), training agents (via imitation or reinforcement learning, or no learning at all as in classical SensePlanAct pipelines), and benchmarking their performance on the defined tasks using standard metrics.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/facebookresearch/habitat-sim/)